Zach-2000/ThatBot-Issues/.github/ISSUE_TEMPLATE/please-use-the-google-form-to-create-a-submission-.md

 ---

 Please do not submit this, and instead, use the Google Form found in #bot-suggestions.
-If submitted, this will be marked as invalid immediately and will be ignored..
+If submitted, this will be marked as invalid immediately and will be ignored.